 let t = true // A bool

-which, except for the use of the let keyword (and the fact that they are inmutable!), can look quite familiar to, for example, Python: one uses the name of the value, the equal sign and the expression that will be assigned to the value in the right hand side.
+keyword (and the fact that they are inmutable!), can look quite familiar to, for example, Python: one uses the name of the value, the equal sign and the expression that will be assigned to the value in the right hand side.
 There is no declaration of which type the value is!
 But we already stated that the language uses static types, so how the language knows which type each value has?

 If you hover your mouse over each of the values above, you can see something like this:

-That box contains the type of the value a that has been inferred by the compiler.
+that has been inferred by the compiler.
 Yes, when you code in a F# supported IDE, there will be an F# compiler digesting your code as you write it, and exploring which types are you working with.
 In the vast majority of the cases, the compiler guess is correct.
 There are some cases where it cannot infer the type from your code’s context.
 In that case, you will see some red wiggles underlining your variable, and a warning message:

 that says exactly that: the compiler does not know which type needs to assign to the troubled value.